Endemol says gets offer from Time Warner

 LONDON Time Warner Inc (TWX.N) has made a non-binding offer for debt-burdened Dutch TV production company Endemol, a spokesman for Endemol said on Friday.

-Time Warner's offer values Endemol at 1 billion euros (860 million pounds), including 600 million euros of remaining senior debt and 400 million euros of new equity from Time Warner, a person close to the restructuring said, adding that the rest of Endemol's debt would be written down if the deal goes through.
+Time Warner's offer values Endemol at 1 billion euros ($1.4 billion), including 600 million euros of remaining senior debt and 400 million euros of new equity from Time Warner, a person close to the restructuring said, adding that the rest of Endemol's debt would be written down if the deal goes through.

 The offer for the "Big Brother" TV show maker should not come as a surprise as it is performing well and is a highly attractive asset, the Endemol spokesman said.